With a conflict over Iran looming, Israel sends a new envoy for the post-Trump era

 Biden also calls himself proudly pro-Israel.
 He has welcomed the diplomatic breakthroughs and is unlikely to reverse Trump’s other moves.

-But he is unlikely to show Israel as much consideration as Trump, particularly when it comes to Iran.
+But he is unlikely to show Israel as much deference as Trump, particularly when it comes to Iran.
 At the same time, he is likely to deal with Israel differently than his old boss.

 “Biden is not [Barack] Obama,” said Aaron David Miller, a senior fellow at the Carnegie Endowment for International Peace.
 “Unlike Obama, Biden grew up in a political time when being quote-unquote ‘good on Israel’ was not only expedient in one’s political career, but it was viewed as an ethical and moral position.